mar-monsalve/mar-monsalve/README.md

 ## Looking Ahead

-As I continue my journey in my forming school, I'm super interested about finding new challenges that can help me become a better proffesional.
+As I continue my journey in my forming school, I'm super interested about finding new challenges that can help me become a better professional.

 ## Contact me
 We can create something amazing together !